Risk Assessments

 Risk Assessments in California

-Risk assessment evaluations help courts, attorneys, and agencies understand the likelihood of future violence, recidivism, or other concerning behavior.
+Risk assessment help courts, attorneys, and agencies understand the likelihood of future violence, recidivism, or other concerning behavior.
 These evaluations rely on structured, evidence-based methods to provide clear, defensible opinions about a person’s risk level, contributing factors, and the interventions most likely to reduce that risk.

 Types of Risk Assessments